TrendingTechnology/flutter_button/README.md

  onTap: () {},
 ),
 ```

-if you wanna to look this package's full example check the example repo which one is down to this package's repository. [example repository](https://github.com/theiskaa/flutter_button/tree/main/example)
+if you wanna to look this package's full usage exapmle, check the example repo which one is down to this package's repository: [example repository](https://github.com/theiskaa/flutter_button/tree/main/example).